BGZHU1/docs/making_machines_softlayer.md

 ### Extra Notes:
 If you have a custom vimrc, tmux bash_aliases and gitignore that you like, make sure to those files and folders over to the new machine!

+### Next Steps:
+Make sure that this new machine has an OpsDash agent running on it so that it can be monitored.
+To do this, checkout FINDMINE's OpsDash documentation.

 ##Conclusion
 You now have a new machine!
 You can add more users with the following commands:
 ```sh